-Meet the new Supergirl for The Flash movie as director Andy Muschietti reveals he has cast Sasha Calle in the role of Kara Zor-El, the cousin of Superman.
+Meet the new Supergirl for The Flash movie as director Andy Muschietti reveals he has cast Sasha Calle in the role.

 "Been doing a lot of flashbacks lately but today is about a Flash forward. #TheFlashMovie @sashacalle," posted Muschietti on Instagram which happens to include the use of the iconic John Williams Superman score for the Richard Donner and Christopher Reeve movies (watch below).

 Details include that the 22-yar-old Sasha Calle, who is known for Young and the Restless, beat out 425 actresses who auditioned for the role, with Muschietti, The Flash producers, and head of DC films, Walter Hamada, involved with the audition process.